 Catholic Marriage, once entered into, is for life.
 For the Church to say that a Catholic marriage can be ended at the will of one or both of the spouses, as happens in a civil divorce, is to say that God’s love is not permanent either.
 That God can also revoke his promises and break his covenant.

 Of course there is more than just a theological logic here; there are also sound sociological reasons for the permanency of marriage.
 Marriages established on the premise of permanency provide the optimum environment for the raising of children and the flourishing of the couple’s trust and intimacy.
-Theological and sociologically, permanence is foundational to stable marriage.
+Theologically and sociologically, permanence is foundational to stable marriage.

 The Reality

 While every marriage begins in hope and optimism, sadly, many marriages founder and in a number of those, one or both spouses decide to end the marriage through a civil divorce.
 In some of these cases, due to mental instability, violence or other serious dysfunction, the Church would support the separation of the spouses.
 In cases where it appears impossible for the spouses to ever re-establish a functioning relationship, a civil divorce might also be supported.
-None of this however, automatically assumes that an annulment would be granted.

 What’s an Annulment?

-An annulment differs from a civil divorce (which is a legal termination of the civil marriage contract) in that it is a declaration that the essential elements that establish the Sacrament were never present either at the time of the wedding or subsequent to it.
+An annulment differs from a civil divorce (which is a legal termination of the civil marriage contract) in that it is a declaration that the essential elements that establish a valid Catholic marriage were never present either at the time of the wedding or subsequent to it.
 It doesn’t mean that the marriage never existed (it did) or that any children are illegitimate (they’re not, and who uses that language anymore anyway?).
-It simply means that the good intentions of the couple, their family and their celebrant were not sufficient to overcome the obstacles that prevented the couple from establishing a Sacramental bond.

-The annulment process, to date, has been a long, and for some people, costly affair.
-Usually, it takes in excess of 12 months and can require hundreds of dollars in administrative fees.
 Add to that, the shame of failure, and fear that the petitioning spouse may need to interact with a hostile ex-spouse and many simply decide that seeking an annulment is not worth it, especially since there is no guarantee that it would be granted.
 Instead, they remarry outside the Church or re-partner without marriage, both of which precludes them from receiving the Sacraments of Communion and Reconciliation.
-Not surprisingly, many Catholics in this situation withdraw from parish life isolating themselves and their children from any support or spiritual formation the Church might have offered.

 How has this changed?

 In the past, each annulment application required the evaluation of two tribunals, one local and the other regional.
-Pope Francis has both shortened the process and made it cheaper by removing the need to have a second evaluation by a regional tribunal and giving full authority to the local Bishop.
+Pope Francis has shortened the process and made it cheaper by removing the need to have a second evaluation by a regional tribunal and giving full authority to the local Bishop.
 In the rare cases that are referred to the Vatican tribunal, he has made the process free.

 What hasn’t changed is the Church’s doctrine about the indissolvability of marriage, nor the grounds on which an annulment can be declared.
 In other words, couples seeking an annulment don’t have a ‘better chance’ of getting an annulment than they did before: they simply will find out faster and it will cost them less to do so.